 In the spot of the Maison du Roi there was a wooden structure dating from the thirteenth century called “Broodhuis”, meaning Bread House in Dutch.
 During the fifteenth century, the Duke of Brabant (soon to be Emperor Charles V) recovered the land and commissioned the construction of a large building.
 This first stone structure is called the Duke’s House.

 After the Duke of Brabant was coronated King of Spain in 1516, the Holy Roman Emperor had the building reconstructed in a Gothic style (in 1536) and was called La Maison du Roi (The King’s House), which was then later restored in a neo-Gothic style after it was bombarded by the French troops.

 An enjoyable visit

 The Museum of the City of Brussels is the ideal place to discover Brussels’ history in a visual and enjoyable way.
 It is definitely worthwhile exploring the museum’s second floor, if only for the collection of The Manneken Pis’ small outfits.

 Tuesday to Sunday: 10 am - 5 pm

 Closed: Monday, 1 January, 1 May, 1 November, 11 November and 25 December.

-Free entry with the Brussels Card and for children aged less than 18.
+Free with the Brussels Card and under 18s.